ente0v1/CrackMaster/README.md

 ![Test Image](./assets/action.png)

 ## Help
-If you want more information about how hashcat's attack methods work, I recommend reading the official [Hashcat Wiki](https://hashcat.net/wiki/) and the file named `crackwiki.txt`
+If you want more information about how hashcat's attack methods work, I recommend reading the official [Hashcat Wiki](https://hashcat.net/wiki/) and the file named `crackwiki.txt`.